Why Us? & History

-isthatso is an art based t-shirt and graphic apparel range, featuring the creative talents of New Zealand artists.
+isthatso is an art based t-shirt and graphic apparel range, featuring the creative talents of

 True to our name, our designs are arty, quirky, styley ( is this a word?) and sometimes a little silly.